akihiko47/Path-Tracing/README.md

 ./PathTracing <scene-name>
 ```

-You can try to render example scene using this command:
+You can try rendering example scene using this command:
 ```
 ./PathTracing example
 ```